Automated content creation: build pipelines, not prompts

 Stage 1: Topic research and data collection.
 The workflow receives a topic.
 It queries SearchAPI.io for top-ranking content, uses Firecrawl to scrape relevant pages, pulls recent news from Google News RSS feeds, and assembles a research brief.

 Stage 2: Outline generation.
-An LLM reads the research brief and your content template.
-It produces a structured outline.
+An LLM reads the research brief and your content template (structure rules, section requirements, target word count, tone guidelines).
+It produces a structured outline: title options, section headings, key points per section, and data points to include.

 Stage 4: Quality gates.
-Automated checks include fact verification, readability score, keyword coverage, brand voice scoring, and link validation.
+Automated checks include: fact verification against research brief sources; readability score; keyword coverage; brand voice scoring; and link validation.
+Drafts that fail quality gates return to Stage 3 with specific correction instructions.

 Stage 5: Publishing and distribution.
 The approved draft is formatted for the target platform and published.
-CodeWords connects to these systems through Composio's 500+ integrations.
+For social distribution, the workflow generates platform-specific summaries — LinkedIn post, tweet thread, email newsletter snippet — from the full article via CodeWords' 500+ integrations.

 How do you maintain quality in automated content?